mlflow/mlflow-export-import/README.md

 ### Databricks setup

-If you want to run mlflow-export-import scripts on Databricks, you need to build a wheel artifact, push it up to DBFS and then install it on your cluster.
+If you want to run mlflow-export-import scripts on Databricks, you need to build the wheel artifact, push it up to DBFS and then install it on your cluster.

 ```
 python setup.py bdist_wheel